-Mizoram is counted among the Seven Sister States in north-eastern India, and it has a historical background, as well.
-Mizoram excels in tradition and ethnicity for having a variety of culture in the state and the museums of Mizoram are preserving this cultural past, quite well.
-These museums are also considered to be popular ones among the Indian state museums.
-The state called as 'The Abode of Clouds`, is Meghalaya.
-The state is rich in having a cultural and heritage history, in spite of being a small state in north-eastern India.
-The museums of Meghalaya exhibit the antiquities of the past and they are well known among all the Indian state museums.
-The state of Manipur has its rich heritage that dates back to the days of Mahabharata.
-The museums of Meghalaya are still preserving this rich cultural heritage

-Whether to feel the pulse of the pregnant heritage of Bihar or to witness the rich folk culture of the Indian states like Assam or Arunachal Pradesh, the Indian state museums are there to cater to almost every need of the tourer.
-The Andaman & Nicobar Islands is found to have its existence in India, from the very ancient days with a meagre amount of population.
-The history of the place dates back to the Middle Paleolithic and hence has a rich historical background.
-The museums of Andaman And Nicobar Islands thus whisper the tale of the long lost days.
+Odisha is a small state in India, holding a rich past and cultural heritage.
+The state has been patronized for its glorious art and culture from ancient age and the museums of Orissa are quite popular among the Indian State Museums.
 To understand the richness of culture of the state, the museums of West Bengal are indeed supportive.
+Museums in West Bengal uphold national heritage and promote international understanding.
+The Museums of Tripura add to the glory of the state attracting a large number of tourists from all over the country.
+Mizoram is counted among the Seven Sister States in north-eastern India and it has a historical background as well.
+Mizoram excels in tradition and ethnicity and the museums of Mizoram are preserving it’s cultural past quite well.
+These museums are also considered to be popular ones among the Indian State Museums.
+The state called as 'The Abode of Clouds' is Meghalaya.
+This state is rich in having a cultural and heritage history, in spite of being a small state in north-eastern India.
+The museums of Meghalaya exhibit the antiquities of the past and they are well known among all the Indian State Museums.
+The rich heritage of the state of Manipur dates back to the days of Mahabharata.
+Museums in Manipur display artifacts related to the ancient archaeological excavations and Indian freedom struggle.
+Whether to feel the pulse of the heritage of Biharor to witness the rich folk culture of the Indian states like Assam or Arunachal Pradesh, the Indian State Museums are there to cater to almost every need of the tourists.
+The ancient heritage of Nagaland is ideally depicted through the museums of Nagaland.

+Andaman and Nicobar Islands is found to have its existence in India, from the very ancient days with a meagre amount of population.
+The history of the place dates back to the Middle Palaeolithic and hence has a rich historical background.
+The museums of Andaman and Nicobar Islands thus whisper the tales of the long lost days.
+Samudrika Marine Museum and Forest Museum are the museums located in Andaman and Nicobar Islands.